garrettgman/garrettgman.github.io/foundations.md

 To summarize, data will display any sort of relationship between variables as a pattern, whether or not that relationship involves a causal association.

 To account for this, I will use the term "natural law" loosely in this book.
-A natural law is a description of any type of relationship between variables.
+A natural law is a causal relationship or reliable correlation between variables.
 You might argue that correlations are not natural laws but are more like "natural shorthand rules."
-You are right, but data scientists tend to make as much use of correlations as other scientists do of causal laws (and a correlation does suggest the operation of some unidentified causal law).
+You are right, but correlations do provide valuable information.
+As you will see later in the chapter, data scientists tend to make as much use of correlations as other scientists do of causal laws (and a correlation can suggest the operation of some unidentified causal law).

 ## Sample effects